 Prize Fellows are required to be in residence in Cambridge or neighboring communities during the academic year, with the exception of periods of research, to be agreed in advance.
 Prize Fellows are not subject to examination, and may not be candidates for any degree other than the doctorate.

 Prize Fellows are selected for their intellectual curiosity and because their work holds extraordinary promise.
 They should be prepared to devote their entire time to productive scholarship and may undertake sustained projects of research or other original work.
 If they choose, they may devote time to the acquisition of accessory disciplines so as to prepare themselves for the investigation of problems lying between conventional fields.
 Thus, it is very important that candidates have already proven their capacity for independent work in order to undertake the research opportunities this program offers.

 Prize Fellows may, if they wish, and if invited by a department at Harvard or MIT, teach up to one course per year.

-All fellows will be invited to become members of at least one of the following research groups at Harvard and MIT: the Center for History and Economics at Harvard, the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT, and the History of Political Economy group in the Government Department at Harvard.
+All fellows will be invited to become members of at least one of the following research groups at Harvard and MIT: the Center for History and Economics at Harvard and the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT.
 Office space will be provided in or close to the respective research groups; i.e., fellows in economics would be likely to have offices in J-PAL, and fellows in history or politics would be likely to have offices in the CGIS building at Harvard.

 The administrative address for the Program of Prize Fellowships in Economics, History, and Politics is: